IgorPerikov/mighty-watcher/README.md

 ## Example
 <p align="center"><img src="/docs/example.gif?raw=true"/></p>

+## Lacking starred repositories?
+- go and star languages/libraries you are using right now, if you like them ;)
+- check the trending section https://github.com/trending/kotlin?since=monthly and don't forget to change the language and play with date ranges!
+- check organizations, known for their open-source effort https://gitstar-ranking.com/organizations
+- you might find more here https://github.com/MunGell/awesome-for-beginners

 ## Rate limiting
-Github lets you make up to 5000 API calls per hour, so you're fine as long as you have less than ~1500 starred repositories that match your INCLUDE/EXCLUDE parameters.
-Let me know if that's a problem for you.
+Github lets you make up to 5000 API calls per hour and I am limiting amount of starred repositories fetched from github to 1000.
+So you are very unlikely to hit the limits.
+If you have more than that or still hitting some limits - please let me know, we'll figure it out.
 Also see section on [parallelism](#parallelism-level)

 ## Parallelism level
 The amount of threads to fetch data from Github.
 If you're hitting some limits, set lower amount and try again in a few minutes.